Part 6 in the MindValley Reunion=Mind Blown series, which continues next week

 #1 – Stay sexy for each other.
 This was not really a lesson they taught as much as it was something that they demonstrated.
 Honestly, I’ve let myself go in the last year or so.
 I had reached a great size and felt strong, but some of the attention from people outside my marriage started to feel uncomfortable.
 My husband is not very particular about what shape I am in, but I know that I feel sexy and confident when I feel strong and lean, when my clothes fit well and flatter me, and when I have stamina to do very active, adventurous things.
 In my own introspection I have recognized a resentment of any expectation to be some kind of Stepford wife.
 I value comfort and utility more than I value superficial beauty.
 I can clean up real nice and know how to dress up and apply make-up, but I don’t invest a lot of time or energy to it.
 Part of my M.O. is rebellion.
 I will be the only parent at the bus stop in pajamas.
 Part of what I love about running a home-based business is NOT having to dress up and put on make-up every day.
 That consumes time that I could be using to accomplish something, help someone, write this blog, meditate, whatever.
 I have been more consciously choosing to wear clothes that I find comfortable, but that make me feel more feminine and sensual around my husband.

 #2 – Make making time a priority, a habit, and a pleasure.
-I’ve heard other relationship coaches promote a weekly date night, or sex night.
-What Jon and Missy put into their date nights are definitely an extreme upgrade from the conventional dinner or movie and a romp.
+I might have heard other relationship coaches promote a weekly date night or sex night.
+I might have heard other relationship coaches promote a weekly date night or sex night.
+In addition, couples can try a diffused aroma pheromone perfume (such as one available from TruePheromones.com) to set the mood for a romantic evening.
+On the other hand, what Jon and Missy put into their date nights are definitely an extreme upgrade from the conventional dinner or movie and a romp.
 They encourage you to invest time in the planning and primping and have some best practices to optimize the focus on intimacy and block out all potential disruptions, including updates on the kids from babysitters, barring there isn’t an emergency, of course.
 They have tricks for bringing in all the senses – smell, taste, feel, sight, hearing.
 They encourage you to use this time, not for business, but for discussing what you want to create in the future – places you want to travel, fun projects you want to work on together.
 Of course, they also dedicate an hour daily to reconnecting and relaying the business of the day.

 #3 – There is a lot of junk around sex – I’m talking about shame, guilt, resentment, fears, insecurities, etc. that completely detract from the level of pure enjoyment that is possible.
 It’s a pity.
 It’s not easy to just leave in the past, either.
 It can manifest in so many ways, and like all emotions, what we resist persists, so if we fail to address it because it is such a taboo topic in our society, it will show up as a saboteur without our conscious awareness.
 Not sex itself, but all the negative emotions around it, can be a relationship killer when it could be what helps us feel connected with our carnal, sensual nature.